+.
 The special importance of primary active transport is that it can move solutes against an electrochemical gradient.

-The energy for this active transport comes from the hydrolysis of ATP byway of membrane-bound ATPase; the ATPase is also a component of the carrier mechanism that binds and moves solutes across the cell membranes.
-The primaryactive transporters that are known include sodium potassium ATPasehydrogenATPase, hydrogenpotassium ATPase, and calcium ATPase.
+The energy for this active transport comes from the hydrolysis of ATP byway of membrane-bound ATPase, The primaryactive transporters that are known include sodium potassium ATPase ,hydrogenATPase,hydrogenpotassiumATPase, and calcium ATPase.